bigfarofa/moodle-resource-downloader/README.md

 There is no `scrapper-config.json` because private information might be present there, so create one based on the file: `template-scrapper-config.json`.

 ### Config
 If there there is a option that is present in both command line and configuration file, the CLI flag and JSON parameter will be seperated by a `|`.
-The only required parameter is the `authorizeUrl` parameter.
+The required parameters are `authorizeUrl`, `waitPageAfterLogin`, `modulesListPage`.

 - `--authorize-url` | `authorizeUrl` The usual moodle link you use to enter it.
 Include the protocol(e.g http, https, https://mymoodle.com)
+- `--wait-page-after-login | waitPageAfterLogin` - What page should the scrapper wait after authenticating.
+- `--modules-list-page | modulesListPage` - What page contains the list of modules.
+This scrapper uses the Dashboard as basis to obtain the modules list.
 - `--username <moodle-login-username>` | `username` The username you use to login.
 - `--download-path <path>` | `downloadPath` The path where the resources will be downloaded(By default it's the `./downloads` folder located in the root of the project).

 - `--headless` | `headless` When this parameter is set to `true`, Puppeteer will be executed with the option with the [headless mode](https://pptr.dev/api/puppeteer.browserlaunchargumentoptions.headless/) activated.
 Headless mode allows the scrapper to run without displaying the UI.
 Default value is `false`.
-Optional.
-- `--wait-page-after-login | waitPageAfterLogin` - What page should the scrapper wait after authenticating.
 Optional.

 - `--auth-method` | `authMethod` - It can have one of the following values: `"user-control"`, `"terminal-user-passw"`.
 Default `user-control`